yuffyz/Spark-examples/README.md

-# Lab 3: Spark KMeans for NBA Log Data
+# Spark Examples

-This lab make use of the MLlib and ML library to classify the NBA players.
+This repo make use of Spark MLlib and ML library for classification tasks.
+Algorithms includes:

+* Kmeans
+* Logistic Regression
+* Decision Tree
+* Random Forest

-## Part I. KMeans with MLlib and RDD
+## I. KMeans with MLlib and RDD

 In part I, the players are classified with the MLlib library and Spark RDD.